MEMBERSHIP TERMS AND CONDITIONS

 9.1 If you return a Product to us:

-(a) because you have cancelled the Contract between us within the seven-day cooling-off period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day on which you gave us notice of cancellation.
+(a) because you have cancelled the Contract between us within the fourteen-day cooling-off period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day on which you gave us notice of cancellation.
 In this case, we will refund the price of the Product in full, and any applicable delivery charges.
 However, you will be responsible for the cost of returning the item to us.

 (b) for any other reason (for instance, because you have notified us in accordance with clause 20 that you do not agree to a change in these terms and conditions or in any of our policies, or because you consider that the Product is defective), we will examine the returned Product and will notify you of your refund via e-mail within a reasonable period of time.
 We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund.
 We will refund the price of a defective Product in full, any applicable delivery charges and any reasonable costs you incur in returning the item to us.